Thoughts vs Feelings: Why the Difference Actually Matters

 If you are someone who tends to live mostly in your head, who can articulate exactly what you think about a situation but struggles to identify what you actually feel in your body, this is often a significant part of the picture.
 Particularly for people who grew up in environments where feelings were not safe to express, or for neurodivergent adults whose interoceptive awareness is less reliable, reconnecting thought and feeling can be slow and requires some patience.

 Breathwork and complementary therapies like reflexology work partly by bringing attention back into the body, building the capacity to notice physical sensation before it becomes overwhelming, and creating the kind of physiological settling that makes felt experience more accessible.
+The body keeps the score goes deeper on why this matters.

 It is not complicated work.
 But it is real work, and it tends to go better with support than alone.

 If you are in Wicklow and want to explore what that looks like in practice, current sessions are here or get in touch directly.
+For between-session practice, the free Low Tide Calm app has a small set of breathing and regulation tools.

-• Polyvagal theory and somatics explained -- the nervous system framework underneath emotional experience
+Polyvagal theory and somatics explained.
+The nervous system framework underneath emotional experience.

-• How CBT, mindfulness, and breathwork overlap -- how different approaches work with thoughts and feelings differently
+How CBT, mindfulness, and breathwork overlap.
+How different approaches work with thoughts and feelings differently.

-• Why you cannot switch off after work -- when the cognitive and physiological layers get stuck in activation
+Why you cannot switch off after work.
+When the cognitive and physiological layers get stuck in activation.

-Tseng, J., & Poppenk, J. (2020).
+Tseng, J. & Poppenk, J. (2020).
 Brain meta-state transitions demarcate thoughts across task contexts exposing the mental noise of trait neuroticism.
-Nature Communications, 11, 3480. https://doi.org/10.1038/s41467-020-17255-9
+Nature Communications, 11, 3480.
+View on Nature.

 Lieberman, M. D., Eisenberger, N. I., Crockett, M. J., Tom, S. M., Pfeifer, J. H., & Way, B. M. (2007).
 Putting feelings into words: Affect labeling disrupts amygdala activity in response to affective stimuli.
-Psychological Science, 18(5), 421–428. https://doi.org/10.1111/j.1467-9280.2007.01916.x
+Psychological Science, 18(5), 421-428.
+View on PubMed.

 Barrett, L. F. (2017).
 How Emotions Are Made: The Secret Life of the Brain.
 Houghton Mifflin Harcourt.